Iio-jozo, the Japanese Vinegar Brewery

 We brew Beniimo-shu (purple sweet potato SAKE) from domestic pesticide-free beniimo which we then use to make our beniimosu (red vinegar) by way of a long period of fermentation and maturation.

 This vinegar contains plenty of anthocyanin, a type of polyphenol, which is an antioxidant material.
 It is good for your health and an optimal vinegar for anti-aging.

 You can add 8 parts of water or soda for each part of vinegar to enjoy it as healthy drink.
 It is good for the liver and can be enjoyed also by frequent drinkers.
 The vivid red color is also good for making dressings.

-We make beniimo-moromi from domestic pesticide-free beniimo (red potato), and then convert them to beniimosu through fermentation and maturation.
+We make beniimo-moromi from domestic pesticide-free beniimo (purple sweet potato), and then convert them to beniimosu through fermentation and maturation.
 In this Honey Beniimosu, added honey makes it easier to drink.
 Beniimosu contains plenty of anthocyanin, a type of polyphenol, which plays an important role in protecting the body.

 You can drink it by mixing one part vinegar with 4 or 5 parts of water, milk, soda, etc. Drinking it every day helps to maintain your health.
 If you add it to a glass of beer, you can enjoy a bright pink, bitterless cocktail.

 We are the only vinegar brewery in Japan which conducts the entire process from cultivating rice, brewing sake, and brewing the vinegar completely by ourselves.

 Since 1964, we have continued to make sake and vinegar from only pesticide-free rice.
 We haven’t used pesticides in growing our rice for more than 50 years.